 For instance, according to data from the Brazilian Institute of Geography and Statistics - IBGE (2015), which was compiled for the year 2013, the country presented a resident population of 201.4 million people and GDP of US\$ 2.07 trillion.
-Looking into each region of the country, the Southeast Region is the most populous and developed: it is responsible for 54percent of the GDP and concentrates 42 percent of the population.
+Looking into each region of the country, the Southeast Region is the most populous and developed: it is responsible for 54percentof the GDP and concentrates 42 percent of the population.
 The second most populous region is the Northeast, with 28 percent of the total population, but it generates only 14 percent of the GDP.
-The South Region has the second largest GDP in the country (16 percent) with only 14percent of the population.
-Finally, respectively, the North and Center-West Regions concentrate the smallest proportions of the population, 8percent and 7 percent and contribute with 5 percent and 10 percent of the national GDP.
+The South Region has the second largest GDP in the country (16 percent) with only 14percent of the smallest proportions of the population, 8percentand 7 percent and contribute with 5 percent and 10 percent of the national GDP.
 As for the distribution of the population between rural and urban areas, the latter includes almost 85% of the country's population, which characterizes it as an eminently urban country.